 Fall has easily become one of our favorite seasons.
 I mean who can argue with apple and pumpkin picking, classic farm activities, the cooler weather, the beautiful scenery, and the delicious treats?
 One of our favorite fall traditions is to to visit the family-owned All Seasons Orchard in McHenry County.
 They have a wonderful variety of apples, delicious treats, and so many activities for the kids to do.
 This year was no different – we all had a blast!

-Disclosure: A big thanks to Visit McHenry County for hosting our family.
+Disclosure: A big thanks to All Seasons Orchard for hosting our family.
 As always all opinions are my own.
+Some links may be affiliate links.

 Why We Love All Seasons Orchard in McHenry County